D-Hank/coding-tasks/README.md

 cd eval
 python inference.py
 ```
 on target (remember to turn off your proxies).
-Output programs will be saved as `samples.jsonl`.
+LLM's answers will be cached as `raw.npy` and extracted programs will be saved as `samples.jsonl`.

 ### Evaluation